-- 1.4 Where determined necessary to meet an individual project need, VDOT may request DCR to grant a project specific variance to the Approved ESC Standards and Specifications. - 1.4.1 All requests for project specific variances to VDOT's Approved ESC Standards and Specifications shall be sent by the ESC Plan Designer/Hydraulics Engineer to the VDOT ESC Program Administrator and shall be accompanied by complete details and documentation, including justification for the requested variance and concurrence by the local DCR ESC Program representative. - 1.4.2 The VDOT ESC Program Administrator shall coordinate the review and approval of all requested variances with DCR's ESC Program Administrator. - 1.4.3 All requested variances are to be considered unapproved until written approval from DCR is received. - 1.4.4 All approved variances shall be listed in the ESC General Notes section of the ESC plans for the land disturbing activity (see IIM-LD-110 and Section 5.2.10 of this IIM). - 1.4.5 All documentation for and approval of requested variances shall be retained in the appropriate (i.e. design, construction, etc.) files of the proposed activity. - 1.5 Non linear projects, such as those administered by the VDOT's Capital Outlay Program, may utilize VDOT's Approved ESC Standards and Specifications or DCR's ESC Standards and Specifications as outlined in the Virginia Erosion and Sediment Control Regulations and Handbook or a combination of the two.
-Such projects include, but are not limited to, new and/or additions/modifications to Rest Areas, District or Residency Office complexes, Area Maintenance Headquarters/Repair Shops and buildings on the right of way or associated with bridges/piers/tunnels, spreader/tailgate/wash rack sites, holding ponds or containment pads, fuel dispensing facilities, security facilities and drainage improvements to building/parking sites/structures.
+- 1.4.5 All documentation for and approval of requested variances shall be retained in the appropriate (i.e. design, construction, etc.) files of the proposed activity. - 1.5 Non linear projects, such as those administered by the VDOT's Capital Outlay Program, are encouraged to utilize VDOT's Approved ESC Standards and Specifications in the development of the ESC Plan for such projects.
+Where deemed impractical to use VDOT's Approved ESC Standards and Specifications and when approved by the VDOT ESC Program Administrator (State Hydraulics Engineer), DCR's ESC Standards and Specifications, as outlined in the Virginia Erosion and Sediment Control Regulations and Handbook, may be utilized in combination with VDOT's Approved ESC Standards and Specifications to develop ESC Plans for non linear projects.
+Such projects include, but are not limited to, new and/or additions/modifications to Rest Areas, District or Residency Office complexes, Area Maintenance Headquarters/Repair Shops and buildings on the right of way or associated with bridges/piers/tunnels, spreader/tailgate/wash rack sites, holding ponds or containment pads, fuel dispensing facilities, security facilities and drainage improvements to building/parking sites and structures.